klinsmannsiaw/Semester-Project./README.md

 # Semester-Project.
-Klinsmann Siaw
+Klinsmann Siaw,
-UEB3236422
+UEB3236422,
-IT A
+IT A,
-HANGMAN GAME
+HANGMAN GAME.